diepet/spring-tx-context/README.md

 ```

-If a transaction will fail (for a rollback or a runtime error), its transaction context will be destroyed and it will not published.
+If a transaction will fail (for a rollback or a runtime error), **its transaction context will be destroyed and it will not be published**.

-# Furthermore Notes
+# Furthermore notes

 If the transaction context manager is used outside a transaction, the transaction context returned will be a null-safe implementation where the capabilities for adding new attributes will not have any effect and the capabilities for reading an attribute will return null.